paulternate/cf-venafi-automation/docs/01-requirements-and-terminology/README.md

 ## Requirements

+To successfully complete this workshop you will need the following:

 - Access to the "AWS Single Sign-on" (SSO) tile via https://venafi.okta.com/
 - A minimum of "Basic" access to one of the following AWS accounts via SSO:
   - "venafi-se" (aka "Venafi SE")